Bigger-and-Stronger/neural-sdf-for-reconstruction/README.md

-# Neural Implicit Signed Distance Fields for 3D shapes
+# Neural Implicit Signed Distance Fields for 3D Shapes

 A list of academic papers on neural implicit Signed Distance Fields (SDFs) for 3D shapes.
 Note: Each neural SDF here corresponds to only a shape.